Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 Normal Resting Heart Rate For Kids

-Newborns 0 to 1-month-old70 to 190 bpm
+Newborns (0-1 month)70 to 190 bpm

-Infants 1 to 11 months old80 to 160 bpm
+Infants (1-11 months)80 to 160 bpm

-Children 1 to 2 years old80 to 130 bpm
+Children (1-2 years)80 to 130 bpm

-Children 3 to 4 years old80 to 120 bpm
+Children (3-4 years)80 to 120 bpm

-Children 5 to 6 years old75 to 115 bpm
+Children (5-6 years)75 to 115 bpm

-Data from the National Institute of Health:
+Data based on information from the National Institutes of Health (NIH).

-What Is Resting Heart Rate?
+What Is Resting Heart Rate (RHR)?

-Your resting heart rate (RHR) is how many times your heart beats in one minute while resting.
+Your resting heart rate (RHR) is how many times your heart beats in one minute while you’re resting.
 It’s both a gauge of your heart health and a biomarker of aging.

 RHR changes as you age and varies from person to person.
 Knowing your RHR is important as it can help you assess your heart health over time.
 Being aware of changes in your RHR can help you uncover a heart condition early.